|

 This will result in all bits remaining on after the Stop

-been executed.
-We recommend doing the following:
+command has been executed.
+We recommend doing the

 0xFFFFFF, 100ms